A2.3: Book your accomodation

 Useful phrases include:

-• Ik wil graag reserveren – I would like to book
+• Ik wil graag reserveren – I would like to make a reservation

-• Heeft u nog een kamer beschikbaar? – Do you still have a room available?
+• Heeft u nog verdere wensen? – Do you have any further requests?

 These lessons would not be possible without our amazing partners🙏